 Signature in the Cell

-I believe there is a Mind who was before all things and through whom all things are held together (Colossians 1:17): I believe that Mind is the intelligence behind all that exists in the universe.
+There is a Mind who was before all things and through whom all things are held together.
 Hence, I believe in intelligent design.
-Does that by definition then, place me in the Intelligent Design (ID) movement?
+But am I in the Intelligent Design (ID) movement?
+No.

 Immediately prior to Meyer’s assessment about cranks in the field of origin-of-life-research, he had also been discussing the work of Gerald Joyce of The Scripps Research Institute.
 I have also been privileged to hear Dr. Joyce speak on at least three occasions.
 He, like Szostak, is widely regarded by biochemists and molecular biologists as brilliant.
 Like Szostak, I find that his discussion of the strengths and weaknesses of the RNA world model is cautious.
 He knows there are many unanswered questions, but he has made great strides at answering some of them.
 At the time of writing Signature of the Cell, Dr. Meyer correctly concluded that no RNA molecule had ever been evolved in a test tube which could do more than join two building blocks together.
 However, while the book was in press, Gerald Joyce and Tracey Lincoln published an article in Science in which they demonstrated that evolved-RNA can take on a second function, the all-important replication activity.
 In just 30 hours their collection of RNA molecules had grown 100 million times bigger through a replication process carried out exclusively by evolved RNA molecules.
 So another dead-end pronouncement by Meyer was breached even while the book was in press.